-Direct Vent Installation
+Power Direct Vent Installation

-Venting may be run horizontally through an outside wall or vertically through a roof through using either 2 in (5.1 cm), 3 in (7.6 cm), 4 in (10.2 cm), or 6 in (15.2 cm) diameter pipe.
-This water heater is supplied with a screened intake elbow and exhaust coupling referred to as the air intake terminal and the exhaust vent terminal.
+Venting may be run horizontally through an outside wall or vertically through a roof through using either 4 in (10.2 cm), 3 in (7.6 cm), or 6 in (15.2 cm) diameter pipe.
+This water heater is supplied with a screened intake elbow and exhaust coupling referred to as the 'air intake terminal' and the 'exhaust vent terminal.'